Meth Withdrawal Symptoms, Detox and Treatment

 After overcoming physical withdrawal from meth addiction, depression is sometimes a serious problem.

-Left untreated or unaddressed, the added mental health symptoms can endanger a person’s sobriety and even their physical safety if they become suicidal.
+Left untreated, the added mental health symptoms can threaten a person’s sobriety and even their safety if they become suicidal.

 Meth Withdrawal and Addiction Treatment

-Attempting to withdrawal from meth alone or at home is not suggested as it can be dangerous and many people can’t get past the uncomfortable symptoms to continue recovery without help.
+Attempting to meth withdrawal alone or at home can be dangerous, and the uncomfortable symptoms can make recovery extremely difficult without proper help.

-The first step to meth addiction recovery is a detox program in a medically supervised setting that can help keep a person somewhat comfortable during the process and reduce the chances of early relapse.
+The first step to meth addiction recovery is a detox program in a medically supervised setting to keep a person safe and comfortable during the process and reduce the chances of relapse.

-After meth withdrawal and detox have been completed, a combination of one-on-one counseling, group counseling and, if needed, family counseling helps explore the underlying roots of addiction and behavior.
+After meth withdrawal and detox have been completed, a combination of one-on-one counseling, group counseling, and family counseling, if needed, helps identify the underlying roots of addiction and behavior.

 Motivational Enhancement Therapy (MET) is an evidence-based treatment modality that helps a person who doubts they have a problem with addiction overcome their ambivalence and “motivates” them to get clean and sober.

-Cognitive Behavioral Therapy (CBT) is another effective approach that helps people develop skills to identify and change negative thoughts and behavior patterns.
+Cognitive Behavioral Therapy (CBT) is another effective approach that develops skills to change negative thoughts and behavior patterns.

 Recovery from meth withdrawal and addiction is possible.
-The earlier a person seeks treatment, the better, but it is never too late to get the help you or someone you love deserves.
+The earlier a person seeks treatment, the better, but it is never too late to get the help you or someone you care about deserves.

 Many people have said beating meth addiction was one of the hardest things they ever had to do, but in the end, the pain and effort was worth it and probably saved their life.